The finnecies of poetry wed music

 The works of James Joyce are filled with music and song, so it’s only natural that musicians would return the favor.
 James Joyce has inspired countless compositions—one can find thirty settings of “Poem V” alone!
 A comprehensive catalogue of Joyce-related music is well beyond the scope of the Brazen Head, but here at “Bronze by Gold” you’ll find a robust selection of the more interesting, celebrated, or deserving works.
 Most of these pieces are commercial available, and wherever appropriate, you’ll find links to purchasing or downloading the music.
 Feel free to wander around, and if you have anything to add or suggest, never hesitate to drop us a line.

-Note: This section will be gradually restored during 2024!
+Note: This section will be gradually restored during 2024–25!
 As entries are added, the links will turn from gray to green.
-Sorry—it’s slim pickings right now, but much more is coming.

 New Joycean Music